What Is SimReady?

 Autonomous Vehicles

-Training autonomous systems requires highly realistic, varied environments.
-Simulation-ready assets provide labeled, photorealistic street objects, vehicles, pedestrians, and virtual hazard scenarios, accelerating sensor validation and AI model training.
+Training autonomous systems requires highly realistic and varied environments.
+SimReady assets provide labeled data, street objects, vehicles, pedestrians, and virtual hazard scenarios, enabling developers to perform sensor validation and AI model training.

 What Are the Benefits of SimReady?